PaulBC/grid-sat-solver/README.md

 - "Tagged" literals representating small integer values.
 E.g. a(5) means a==5 while ~a(5) means a!=5.
   Parentheses are used to provide an overloadable python operator.
 - Generation of cardinality constraints.
+- Integration with SAT solvers to solve instances and translate results back.
+Currently `lingeling`, `cadical`, and `kissat` are supported though any solver that accepts DIMACS format should work.
 - ~ and () operators for manipulating literals in Python console.
 - Generation of grids with boundary conditions and symmetry (rotated, cross-surface, open with 0-valued boundaries, etc.)
 - Generation of grid constraints (CA rules) with symmetry (rotated, flipped, totalistic, semi-totalistic, etc.)